 - CSB Disciple’s Study Bible (contains a gospel harmony table in the back)

-- Harmony of the Gospel – Olive Tree Bible Software (I’m partial to these, as I created the format & data for these resources)
+- Harmony of the Gospel – Olive Tree Bible Software

 - Parallel Gospel Reader – Logos Bible Software

 As you can see, gospel harmonies can bring a level of harmony to your study of Jesus’ life and ministry.
 Find a gospel harmony and use it to start making your way through the gospels.

 Have you used gospel harmonies before?
 If so, what are some of your favorites?